Jaap Goudsmit

 He chaired the Scientific Advisory Committee of the International AIDS Vaccine Initiative (IAVI) and has been a member of its board.
 He was project leader and (co)chair of Eurovacc Foundation.
 In 2002 Goudsmit joined Crucell, a biotechnology company in Leiden, as Chief Medical Officer and Executive Vice President of Vaccine Research and Development.
 From 2004 -2011 he was Chief Scientific Officer of Crucell and member of the management board.
 When Crucell was acquired by Johnson and Johnson Goudsmit became head of the Crucell Vaccine Institute from 2011 to 2015, an institute focusing on influenza research.
 In 2015 he became global head of the Janssen Prevention Center, that focuses on the prevention of non-communicable diseases with a special emphasis on prognostic markers for age-related diseases.
 In 2017 Goudsmit retired from Johnson & Johnson and returned to academia to study Alzheimer's Disease and Ageing.

-Goudsmit is a very productive researcher and author or co-author of more than 560 scientific publications of which ten appeared in Science, six in Nature and twelve in the PNAS.
-According to the Institute for Scientific Information, he entered the list of most-cited scientists in 2001.
-In 2016 Goudsmit received an honorary degree from the Vrije University and the Vrije University Medical Center for his lifetime achievements in science both in academia and the biopharmaceutical Industry.
+Goudsmit is a researcher who has authored or co-authored more than 560 scientific publications, including ten articles in Science, six in Nature, and twelve in Proceedings of the National Academy of Sciences (PNAS).
+According to the Institute for Scientific Information, he was included in the list of most-cited scientists in 2001.
+In 2016, Goudsmit received an honorary degree from Vrije Universiteit and the Vrije Universiteit Medical Center in recognition of his contributions to science in both academia and the biopharmaceutical industry.